 Butterflies flutter / free for / their short life / outside of / their cocoon / never mind / Consequences"

 Rosemarie Chiarlone has created a book of haunting beauty: ephemeral and elusive but still powerful.
 The text is hand stitched in red, sometimes one word per sheet, sometimes several words.
 The words are not arranged on each sheet in the same way; some read horizontal and some vertical and some on the diagonal.
 The diversity emphasizes the text.
 The text is a meditation on the plight of refugees around the world while the art emphasizes the ephemeral nature of life.
-Exhibited in "Spheres of Meaning" artist book exhibit at the Frost Museum at FIU.
+Exhibited in "SKYWAY 20/21: A CONTEMPORARY COLLABORATION' at USF Contemporary Art Museum.
 Item #11434